What is a brain AVM?

 - Hemangioma.
 These are abnormal blood vessel structures usually found at the surface of the brain and on the skin or facial structures.

 - Dural fistula.
 The covering of the brain is called the “dura mater.”
 An abnormal connection between blood vessels that involve only this covering is called a dural fistula.
 Dural fistulas can occur in any part of the brain covering.
 Three kinds of dural fistulas are:

-- Dural carotid cavernous sinus fistula.
-These occur behind the eye and usually cause symptoms because they divert too much blood toward the eye.
+- Dural carotid-cavernous sinus fistula.
+These occur behind the eye.
 Patients have eye swelling, decreased vision, redness and congestion of the eye.
 They often can hear a “swishing” noise.

 - Transverse-Sigmoid sinus dural fistula.
 These occur behind the ear.
 Patients usually complain of hearing a continuous noise (bruit) that occurs with each heartbeat, local pain behind the ear, headaches and neck pain.

 - Sagittal sinus and scalp dural fistula.
 These occur toward the top of the head.
 Patients complain of noise (bruit), headaches, and pain near the top of the head; they may have prominent blood vessels on the scalp and above the ear.

 What is the best treatment for a dural fistula?